edakturk14/fuel-dapp-template/blog.md

 3. **[Data availability](https://coinmarketcap.com/alexandria/article/what-is-data-availability)**: Ensures data is available.
 When new blocks are added, the data must be available upon request.
 4. *(Optional)* **Settlement**: Dispute resolution.
 This is how the blockchain determines valid transactions.

+[blockchain core features image]

 #### Monolithic Blockchains

 Let's take a step back and talk about the traditional blockchain architecture, aka Monolithic Blockchains.

 In the Monolithic blockchain architecture, the blockchain does everything.
-In other words, all three core components of the blockchain are handled on a single layer: Layer 1.
+In other words, **all three core components of the blockchain are handled on a single layer: Layer 1**.
 Bitcoin and Solana are examples of monolithic blockchains.

 In a Monolithic Blockchain, you must find resources that perform well on three core features.
 This means there will be a significant trade-off and/or very high hardware requirements, and the scalability trilemma comes into play.
 Different blockchains prioritize different core features; they optimize for the core feature(s) that are most important.